![]() Home

 Prequisites: None

 Qigong Intermediate Forms II is a supplemental class to work on more advanced Qigong theory, forms, and applications.
+This is Medical Qigong because you learn how to apply qi in your body for healing.

 More forms are introduced to help develop stronger joints and to balance the yin and yang elements of your body.